Horlalaycon/Mixed_Applications/README.md

 # Mixed_Applications
-- Different Applications & Tools Developed in pytho
+- Different Applications & Tools Developed in python

 # Basic Calculator
 This is a Basic Python Calculator that can be used for simple arithmetic operations